-Local Property Taxes and State Revenue Funds are the primary source of local government revenue.
-The City of Alpena collects 16.1066 mils for operations, which has been rolled back by the Headlee Amendment from 16.2316.
-This tax revenue funds a projected budget of \$10.6 million for fiscal year 2017-2018, with a fund balance of just over \$3 million.
-The County levies 4.8004 mils, which have been rolled back from 5.4 mils allowed under State Law by the Headlee Amendment.
+Local Property Taxes and State Revenue Sharing Funds are the primary source of local government revenue.
+The City of Alpena will collect 16.1066 mils for operations in fiscal year 2021, which is the same as fiscal year 2020.
+This tax revenue funds a projected budget of \$9.904 million for fiscal year 2020-2021, with a fund balance of \$2.7 million.
+The City also will levy 1 mil for Dial-A-Ride operations and an additional 1.9812 mils in the Downtown Development District area.
+The County currently levies 4.8004 mils, which have been rolled back from 5.4 mils allowed under State Law by the Headlee Amendment.
 This has limited County government by restricting expansion of non-mandated services, unless provided by voter approval (EMS millage, 911 surcharge, Senior Citizen millages, etc.).
+The County also levies 1 mil for library services, 1 mil for jail operations, 0.9720 mils for ambulance services, 0.55 mils for senior services, 0.2100 mils for veterans' services and 0.5 mils for recreation.